Gradiant/noise-generator/README.md

 In the project the Noise generator set an udp stream towards an iperf3 server endpoint to add non-prioritized traffic to a router output interface.
 The default throughput of the UDP flow is 100Mbps and It will run for 60 seconds, but you can add a specific throughput and timeout for the UDP flow.

-More information of the Arqueopterix project at [https://www.arqueopterix.es](https://www.arqueopterix.es).
+More information of the Arqueopterix project at: [Confluence](https://intranet.gradiant.org/confluence/display/IAP).

 ## License
-LICENSE.md file
+LICENSE file

 ## Dependencies